wzdlc1996/HugoSource/content/Artic/physics/qMachineLearning/index.md

 ## Essential Techs for Applied Quantum Computing

 There are two essential technologies required in quantum machine learning.
 One is the **quantum Random Accessible Memory**, which is usually mentioned as the hardware, and the other is the **quantum linear algebra algorithms** in software level.
-The former might be suspected to be essential, since there are actually many quantum machine learning algorithms that is free from qRAM.
+The former might be suspected to be essential, since there are actually many quantum machine learning algorithms being free from qRAM.
 Recently, some new approaches have been studied for handling classical data in a quantum machine like quantum embedding ([S. Lloyd 2020](8)) and quantum feature map ([V. Havlicek 2018](9)).
-However, as a generic I/O layer of quantum machine learning, it is still valuable to discuss it mathematical here.
+However, as a generic data loader for quantum machine learning on classical data, it is still valuable to discuss it mathematically here.

-### Quantum I/O: qRAM
+### Data Loader: qRAM

 The **Random-Access Memory(RAM)** on classical computers provides essentially a tree structure for addressing.
 Such addressing with conventionally implementation would cost exponentially large energy.